-Mr. Robert Farnell is a specialist Consultant Orthopaedic Hand and Wrist Surgeon working in Leeds.
-He has over 15 years experience in hand and wrist surgery and 20 years in orthopaedic surgery.
+Mr. Robert Farnell is the senior specialist Consultant Orthopaedic Hand and Wrist Surgeon working at the Leeds General Infirmary.
+He has over 20 years experience in hand and wrist surgery and 25 years in orthopaedic surgery.

 Mr. Farnell's undergraduate medical training was in London where he qualified with an MB BS in 1990.
 He continued his surgical training in London becoming a Fellow of the Royal College of Surgeons of England in 1995.